hpcaitech/ColossalAI/applications/ColossalChat/README.md

 #### Step 2: Training
 You can run the [train_dpo.sh](./examples/training_scripts/train_dpo.sh) to start DPO training.
 More detais can be found in [example guideline](./examples/README.md).

+## Alternative Option For RLHF: Simple Preference Optimization (SimPO)
+Simple Preference Optimization (SimPO) from this [paper](https://arxiv.org/pdf/2405.14734) is similar to DPO but it abandons the use of the reference model, which makes the training more efficient.
+It also adds a reward shaping term called target reward margin to enhance training stability.
+It also use length normalization to better align with the inference process.
+Read this [README](./examples/README.md) for more information.

+## Alternative Option For RLHF: Odds Ratio Preference Optimization (ORPO)
+Odds Ratio Preference Optimization (ORPO) from this [paper](https://arxiv.org/pdf/2403.07691) is a reference model free alignment method that use a mixture of SFT loss and a reinforcement leanring loss calculated based on odds-ratio-based implicit reward to makes the training more efficient and stable.
+Read this [README](./examples/README.md) for more information.

 ### Inference Quantization and Serving - After Training